Kernix13/beginner-git-commands/BEGINNER_GIT.md

 That all works for your repos, but eventually you will want to clone, or fork and clone a repo so that you can contribute to it.
 You will then need to use the `git clone` again, and various `branch` git commands.
 You will also need to add additional parameters to your git commands (see the Forking and cloning section in INTERMEDIATE_GIT.md)

 **NOTE**: This is an alterate way of initializing a local git repo than what is in the section [Pushing your local files to an empty repo](#pushing-your-local-files-to-an-empty-repo).
-The differece though is that this method installs git in the cloned file folder and not in the directory where you run `git clone url`, whereas in the section above it installs git in that folder.
+The differece though is that this method installs git in the cloned file folder and not in the directory where you ran `git clone url`, whereas in the section above it installs git in that folder.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>